luisbdavila/Hollow_Knight_Route_Opt_Python_GA/readme.md

-# Optimization Algorithms: Hollow Knight Route Optimization
+# Hollow Knight Route Optimization

 ## Project Overview
 This project focuses on designing a Genetic Algorithm (GA) to optimize routes in the video game *Hollow Knight*, maximizing in-game currency (Geo) collection while minimizing risks of loss.
 The solution adheres to game-specific constraints and utilizes advanced genetic operators to ensure optimal performance and robust results.